 Yes!
 Store in a closed container for up to 2 months in the freezer.
 It can be reheated in the microwave or in the stove until it is warm throughout.

-How long can you keep stuffing in the refrigerator?
+How long can I store stuffing in the fridge?

 As long as the stuffing is closed in a closed container, it will keep in the fridge for 2-4 days.